tres-framework/docs/routing.md

     'method' => 'beUseful'
 ]);
 ```
+Routes may start and end with a slash.
+It does not make a difference.

-What you notice, is that we make use of controllers.
+What you notice is that we make use of controllers.
 Its intent is to respond to user actions.
 While it's not required to make use of a controller, we recommend doing so for consistency.
 ```php
 // Using lambda function.